Chromoprotein/small-projects/README.md

 ### Pexel API

 Searching stock photos with the Pexel API.
-It has a simple Node.js backend, debouncing, and pagination.
+It has a simple Node.js backend (in the backend folder), debouncing, and pagination.

-To do: search button that skips the debouncing wait.
+To do:

+* Downloading images by single click

+* Skeleton loaders

+* Add a logo

+* Move the CSS into the project's own folder

 ### ToDoList